 The rights of users

-If you need to correct, amend or delete submitted information that is inaccurate please contact Tacx at firstname.lastname@example.org.
+To request access to or rectification, portability or erasure of your personal data, contact Tacx at firstname.lastname@example.org.
 We will respond to your request in a reasonable timeframe, and in any event in less than 30 days.
 In addition, you may correct, amend or delete submitted information that is inaccurate by visiting “Edit Profile” on the Site or in the App.

 The Tacx Service allows for direct interaction with external social networks or other external platform that are outside our control.
 The interaction and information obtained by the Tacx Service are always subject to the user’s privacy settings for each social network.
 We are not responsible for the security or privacy of any information collected by other websites or other services.
 Information collected by third parties, which may include such aspects as location data or contact details, is governed by their privacy practices.
-You should exercise caution, and review the privacy statements applicable to the third-party websites and services you use.
+You should exercise caution and review the privacy statements applicable to the third-party websites and services you use.
 The following third parties may be used by the Tacx Service.
-We have tried to include an overview that is as complete as possible on all third parties, however, we cannot guarantee the truthfulness and completeness of this overview.

 Users can sign in to the Cloud using Google, Facebook or a dedicated Tacx Account.
 Both Google and Facebook accounts are connected via OAuth2 (OAuth2 is an authorization framework that enables applications to obtain limited access to user accounts) web flows of Google and Facebook.
 Tacx accounts are handled completely by the Tacx Account backend.
 Users can also connect their Strava account to their Cloud account (this is part of the Software), the connection is also made via an OAuth2 web flow.